peterpeterparker/icdraw/README.md

 ## icdraw.com

-This app, running entirely on the blockchain and served at [icdraw.com](icdraw.com), s a quick and minimal showcase of what you can effortlessly build with [Juno](https://juno.build).
+This app is running entirely on the blockchain and served at [icdraw.com](icdraw.com).
+It's a quick and minimal showcase of what you can effortlessly build with [Juno](https://juno.build).

 ## Credits